skerkewitz/jasmin/docs/guide.md

 # Method Definitions

-After listing the fields of the class, the rest of the jasmin.Jasmin file lists methods defined by the class.
+After listing the fields of the class, the rest of the Jasmin file lists methods defined by the class.

 A method is defined using the basic form: